+2.01 (a) The parties agree that portions of the collective agreement interchanged from days to hours for the purpose of administrative ease.
+As a general principle, unless otherwise specified, any such changes do not alter the intent or meaning of the agreement and the parties agree that neither party will either gain or lose any benefit contained in the agreement as a result of this change.

+(b) For the purpose of applying the terms of this Collective Agreement, time worked, shall be deemed to have been worked on the day on which the majority of hours of the shift fall.

-2.03 “Arbitration and Adjudication” takes its meaning from the section of the appropriate Act dealing with the resolution of a difference.
+2.02 “Arbitration and Adjudication” takes its meaning from the section of the appropriate Act dealing with the resolution of a difference.
 Hereinafter, where the word “Arbitration” is used, it shall be deemed to mean “Adjudication” where applicable.

-2.04 “AUPE” means The Alberta Union of Provincial Employees.
+2.03 “AUPE” means The Alberta Union of Provincial Employees.
 In the event of a change of name of the aforementioned AUPE, the subsequent name shall be recognized.

+2.04 "Bargaining Unit" shall mean the unit of Employees as described on the Labour Relations Board Certificate.

 2.05 “Basic Rate of Pay” means the incremental step in the Salaries Schedule applicable to an Employee in accordance with the terms of this Collective Agreement, exclusive of all premium payments.

+"Bi-weekly" shall mean the two calendar weeks constituting a pay period.

 2.06 “Centre” means Walden Heights Seniors’ Community named as the “Employer” in this Collective Agreement.

-2.14 “Classification” means job title.
+2..07 “Classification” means job title.